Master's Degree Requirements

 Only academic programs have the authority to request approved substitutes in meeting these requirements, normally within the guidelines of its field or accreditation requirements.
 Programs should reference the Academic Policy Regarding Approved Substitutes for Master's Degree Thesis Requirements.
 Once a student completes the approved substitute, the academic program must submit the Report of Approved Substitute for a Master's Thesis Form to The Graduate School.

 Students must be registered for a minimum of three credit hours of thesis (993) or thesis substitute (992) during the semester in which they propose and defend the thesis or complete the thesis substitute.
+Once students successfully defend their thesis or complete their thesis substitute, no further research enrollments are necessary or permissible, and graduation should not be delayed.

 A committee of at least three members approves any thesis required and administers any oral examination that may be given.
 A majority of the persons signing a master's thesis must be regular members of the UNC-Chapel Hill Graduate Faculty from the student's major academic program.
 Other members may be special appointees to the Graduate Faculty.
 The committee is approved by the academic program's director of graduate studies, after consultation with the student.